cmelchior/hivemind/README.md

-HIVEMIND
+HIVEMIND v.0.1
 =================

 Document is Work-in-Progres!

-HiveMind is a Java based stand-alone AI implementation for the boardgame Hive by John Yianni.
+HiveMind is a Java based stand-alone AI implementation for the board game Hive by John Yianni.

 HiveMind currently consists of 3 seperate modules: